 Location: Manor Farm, Stratton on the Fosse

 When do they meet?
-Tuesday & Friday mornings from 10am – 1pm for Volunteer Land Days
+Tuesday & Friday mornings 10am – 12:30pm for Volunteer Land Days, including a shared lunch on a Friday.

 Is there wheelchair access?
 Yes, but no toilet facilities for wheelchair users yet (awaiting planning permission)